ilsesark/ilsesark/README.md

-🌼   Ilse, 23.
+🌼   Ilse, 25.

-🌼   Oulu, Finland.
+🌼   Rovaniemi, Finland.

-🌼   Infromation Processsing Science university student, working on my master's degree.

-🌼   Thesis worker, test automation developer.
+🌼   ✨ Into testing and test automation ✨

 <!--